UoMResearchIT/wrf_emep_cwl_linear_workflow/README.md

 To ensure that all WRF filenames comply with this requirement, you will need to add the `nocolons = .true.` option to your WPS, REAL and WRF namelists to ensure this.

-### MPI parallisation
+### MPI parallel processing

 The WPS processes all run in single thread mode.
-REAL, WRF and EMEP have been compiled with MPI parallisation.
+REAL, WRF and EMEP have been compiled with MPI support.
 The default cores for each of these is 2, 9 and 9, respectively.
 The settings file can be edited to modify these requirements.

 ### Caching intermediate workflow steps

-To cache the data from individual steps you can use the `--cachedir <cache-dir>` flag.
+To cache the data from individual steps you can use the `--cachedir <cache-dir>` optional flag.

 ## License and Copyright